 Whatever stage a company is in their development cycle, they need to include their products/services in their press kit.
 Companies should outline the most important features and details.
 This includes pricing, where to purchase their products or services, and what sets them apart from the competition.

 While not necessary, it can be helpful to include some FAQs that the company has addressed or anticipated, especially if it pertains to their industry, product, or service.
 This section helps make media professionals’ lives easier and may give them additional ideas for their content.

 4) High-resolution images and visuals

-Visuals can vary depending on the industry, but all graphic files should include high-resolution logos, product images, and headshots of a key management.
-The objective of having visuals is to communicate clearly and creatively to the public.
-Before press kits are sent out to media professionals and target audiences.
-All files need to be optimized and media-ready, so that they can be used as-is.
+Visuals can vary depending on the industry, but all graphic files should include high-resolution logos, product images, and headshots of key member of management.
+The objective of having visuals is to communicate clearly and creatively to the public before press kits are sent out to media professionals and target audiences.
+All files need to be optimized and media-ready so that they can be used as-is.